amandhal/Training-Sessions-CloudMaven-DevOps-Internship/linux-and-networking/assessment/README.md

 ## Bonus:

 ### Cron vs systemd timers
-##### Cron is used for simple task scheduling while systemd better integration, logging and dependency handling is required.
+#### Cron is used for simple task scheduling while systemd is used when better integration, logging and dependency handling is required.

 ### stdout vs stderr
 #### stdout (file descriptor 1) is normal program output whereas stderr (file descriptor 2) is used for error messages.

 #### Redirection Example 1 - In this example only stdout is redirected, only stdout goes inside out.txt as > is used.